---- How often?
+How often?
 3 days this week (every-other-day!
 Do NOT do 2 days in a row!
-Usually Wednesday's workout counts as 1 of your 3 weekly workouts.
+Wednesday's workout counts as 1).

-PACING: Each interval of a self-paced EASY/HARD repetition is your comfortable" pace"/comfortable" push".
-The "push" is just a bit more effort than the EASY, but it should be a pace you can hold for the full time (2 minutes this week).
-If you find yourself out-of-breath towards the end of the 2 minute HARD, back off your pace a little on the next HARD.
-You should still be able to carry on a conversation during the HARD interval.
+PACING: Each interval of a self-paced EASY/HARD repetition is a "comfortable" pace, then "comfortable" push.
+The "push" is just a bit more effort than the EASY, but it should be a pace you can hold for the full HARD interval (2 minutes this week).
+If you find yourself out-of-breath towards the end of the 2 minute HARD, back off your pace a little on the following HARD.
+You should still be able to talk through the HARD.
 Do not worry about your "speed" ... think "effort".
-You will automatically get faster as we progress from week to week.
+You will automatically get fitter and faster as we progress from week to week.